MonashDeepNeuron/HPC-Training/src/chapter1/challenges.md

 To get setup:

-- Click the link above to got to the repository on GitHub.
+- Click the link above to go to the repository on GitHub.
 - Click 'Use this template' button (green) and select 'Create a new repository'.
 - Give it a name and make sure it is private.
 - Click 'Create repository from template'.